NavjotDS/Moderator/README.md

 - Trained model (BERT) files are not included in the repository and need to be trained separately using the provided notebooks.
 - BERT training may take time.
 We had used Google Colab to train it faster.
 - Also, please change the file locations in the python files accordingly.

+## Deployment
+The web application developed as part of this project has been deployed using Google App Engine, a cloud-based hosting platform known for its scalability and reliability.
+This deployment ensures seamless access and global availability of the content moderation system, meeting the demands of varying user loads and usage patterns.